 During the Clash of the Cabins camp Olympics, each group competes in field games.

 Thursday: Camp out night!

 The whole camp is packing up for an adventure.

 We'll grab our tents and sleeping bags and head out to our destination on the trails of Montgomery Bell State Park where we will cook dinner around the campfire and sleep under the stars.

 Camp Graduation and Badges

 After a long week at camp learning and exploring, campers achieve goals that we think deserve some recognition.
-On Saturday, July 25th at 9:00 am, campers and parents will join us for camp graduation where each camper will be individually recognized for their strengths and achievements during camp.
+On Saturday, July 17th, campers will be individually recognized for their strengths and achievements during camp.
 Our camp staff will present each camper with a certificate.
 The certificate represents their knowledge and growth gained at camp as well as their dedication to protecting our parks.